ziyedbe/radar2019/RSA/readme.md

 p=2045145391
 q=3704852779

-Then I wrote a simple script to retrive the clear message from all the cihpered texts
+Then I wrote a simple script to retrive the clear message from all the ciphered texts

 ```python
 n=7576962585305391589